gerardroche/gerardroche.github.io/_posts/2019-05-14-neovintageous-1.13.0.md

 vnoremap <D-]> >gv
 ```

-The `<D-..>` key is the **super-key**, also known as command-keys on OSX, and window-keys on Windows.
+The `<D-..>` key is the **super-key**, also known as a command-key on OSX, and a window-key on Windows.

 Super-keys are disabled by default, use the command palette "**Toggle SUPER keys**" to enable them.
-Also note that super-keys are sometimes shadowed by OS specific key bindings, this would mean that Sublime won't receive those key events, in which case you'll need remove the OS key binding so that Sublime received the key event.
+Also note that super-keys are sometimes shadowed by OS specific key bindings, this would mean that Sublime won't receive those key events, in which case you'll need remove the OS specific key binding so that Sublime receives the key event for that key binding.

 ## New motions